Experience Letter vs. Service Certificate: Are They Really Different or Just the Same?

 An experience letter is to be given upon completion of the term of employment with the firm; hence, it should be given upon the relieving of employment or thereafter.

-A service letter can be given to an employee upon special request to confirm his employment with the organization to which he is associated.
+A service letter can be given to an employee upon special request to confirm their employment with the organization to which they are associated.

 Regards,